ionic-team/ionic-docs/src/pages/studio/running.md

 ## Running Apps

 <blockquote>
-Since running an app will deploy it to an actual native device, some additional setup is required.
+Since running an app will install it on an actual native device, some additional setup is required.
 See the <a href="/docs/studio/native">Native iOS & Android</a> documentation for setup guides.
 </blockquote>

 To run an app, click the Play button in the upper right-hand corner of Ionic Studio.
 Then choose _Run_ from the dropdown.